For Comfortable and Clear Vision

-Have irregular corneas or severe dry eye?
+Do you have irregular corneas or severe dry eye?

 What are Scleral Lenses?

-Scleral contact lenses are rigid gas permeable lenses with an extra-wide diameter.
-As opposed to traditional contacts, scleral lenses vault over the entire cornea, leaving a gap between the lens and the corneal surface before coming to rest on the white part of your eye (your sclera).
+Scleral contact lenses are an extra-large type of rigid gas permeable lenses.
+Unlike traditional contacts, scleral lenses vault over the entire cornea, leaving a gap between the lens and the corneal surface.
+They rest on the white part of your eye (your sclera).

-Their unique design has taken scleral lenses to the top of the charts for ultimate wearing comfort, healthy eyes, and excellent vision for people of all ages.
+Their unique design makes scleral lenses among the most comfortable contacts around, providing excellent vision for people of all ages.

-Scleral lenses are particularly useful for managing these eye conditions:
+They are particularly useful for managing eye conditions such as:

 - Dry Eyes